Terms & Conditions

-2.13 Where the Provider has quoted a price other than the Price, the price so quoted shall be valid for 24 hours only or such other time as the Provider may specify from time to time.
+2.13 Where the Provider has quoted a price other than the Price, the price so quoted shall be valid for 24 hours only or for another duration specified by the Provider.

 2.14 The Provider reserves the right, by giving notice to the Customer at any time before supply of the Services, to increase the Price to reflect any increase in the cost to the Provider which is due to any factor beyond the control of the Provider such as, without limitation, any foreign exchange fluctuation, currency regulation or alteration of duties, any change in delivery dates, quantities or specifications for the Service which is requested by the Customer, or any delay caused by any instructions of the Customer or failure of the Customer to give the Provider adequate information or instructions.

 2.15 Reservations made for Services to be rendered on 24, 25, 26 December and 1 January will be subject to an additional surcharge of 50% on the Prices.